walkcap/IGA/README.md

 ## **Dataset Usage**
 This dataset is suitable for:
 - Developing and testing scheduling algorithms (e.g., heuristic, metaheuristic, or exact methods).
-- Benchmarking performance for Flexible Job Shop Scheduling Problems (FJSSP).
+- Benchmarking performance for Flexible Job Shop Scheduling Problems (FJSP).
 - Studying the impact of tool switching and setup times on scheduling.

 ---